 Well, this conclusion (that God may be behind it all) of course does not sit well with atheists who are committed to a godless universe.
 So where do they run?
 How do they explain the fine-tuning of the universe?
 They do acknowledge that what appears to be “fine tuning” exists.
 So what do they do with it?
 Well, Richard Dawkins, Stephen Hawking, and other prominent atheists seek to explain away the fine-tuning of the universe with a hypothesis straight out of science fiction called "The Multiverse."

 The multiverse?
 What’s that?

-Their “multiverse” hypothesis says that there are an infinite number of universes (thus the term “multi-verse”) and that somewhere in the mix of all these universes a finely-tuned universe will appear by chance alone.
-And we humans just happen to live in that finely-tuned universe (So, ‘There’s no need to believe in God!' they say.
-'This universe ended up like this by chance!’).
+Their “multiverse” hypothesis says there might be trillions of universes (thus the term “multi-verse”) and that somewhere in this gigantic mix of universes a finely-tuned universe will appear by chance alone.
+And we humans just happen to live in that finely-tuned universe.
+(So, "There’s no need to believe in God!" they say.
+‘Our universe ended up like this by chance!’).